Project Type: Teaching

 Remote teaching and student experience

-Students can expect to join a dynamic agile research centre, at a time when disability equality is more important then ever;
+Our 2020/21 cohort have joined a dynamic agile research centre, at a time when disability equality is more important then ever.

 - 2020/21 DDI MSc lectures will be delivered digitally providing a unique opportunity for global participation and accessible learning